-That is the sound pressure level (in decibels) that speaker will output, measured at a distance on 1 meter from the speaker when 1 watt of power is dissipated across the speaker.
+That is the sound pressure level (in decibels) that the speaker will output, measured at a distance of 1 meter from the speaker when 1 watt of power is dissipated across the speaker.

 To use this specification productively, we must first decide on the distance at which we’ll be listening to the speaker.